Nels Cline on Why Playing Jazz Has Never Been More Important

 So Nels Cline Four is completely new.
 You’re playing with the ensemble at Solid Sound, but even before then, you’re debuting it at LPR.

 That’s correct.
-After LPR, the next day, we’re gonna play at Victoriaville in Canada.
+After LPR, the next day, we’re going to play at Victoriaville in Canada.
 Then the next thing we do will be Solid Sound.

 Why Canada?

-You’ve played with both of them before, too.
 But for this quartet, you mentioned Tom and you’ve recorded with Julian Lage before but not Scott Colley, although Julian himself has played with Scott.
 So how’d this come together, what’s the genesis?

 When Julian and I started playing as a duo, which unto itself is one of my favorite things I’ve ever been able to do with music my whole life, we still kind of discussed the idea of someday doing a quartet to see what it would be like, to expand our duo language into a quartet format.
 At that time, Julian was starting to experiment with looping in Eric Harland’s group, he brought his laptop with all these glitchy, Aphex Twin-esque things that he was investigating, and I thought maybe I’d have my whole sort of looping universe.
 I guess it’s about four or five years later, we decide that we don’t do that, but we will try a quartet, which we first did last August during my week at The Stone.